 - Optimize your website for speed and mobile.
 Use a faster web host such as WPX hosting.

-Here are some of the frequently asked questions around the future of SEO and search engine optimization in general.
+Here are some frequently asked questions about the SEO future and search engine optimization in general.

-Google is introducing a ton of algorithms to provide a better and FASTER way to provide answers to users’ queries.
+Google is introducing many algorithms to provide a better and FASTER way to answer users’ queries.
 If you focus MORE on users instead of search engines, you’ll get better results from SEO.

 – Target the right keywords that are relevant to your brand or business